 Owen Peckham MEng

-Owen has just completed the first year of his PhD focussed upon developing new methodologies for generative design (GD).
+Owen has just completed the second year of his PhD focussed upon developing new methodologies for Generative Design (GD).
 More specifically, Owen’s research aims to create algorithms and processes that facilitate the generation of hollow structures, which are in many cases lighter for the same strength.
 Owen is supervised by Mark Goudswaard and Ben Hicks.

 1st Year